“Can drugs make you smarter?” - What the BBC Didn’t Tell You About Cognitive Enhancers

 This article will examine and comment on some of the ideas that the BBC presented in an episode of Earth Labs, on 'smart drugs'.
 We will cover areas they commented on - such as 'smart drugs' - and areas they left largely untouched - like 'natural nootropics'.

 At the end of this Blog Article, we summarise our thoughts and share our favourite 'natural nootropic'.

-In a recent video, the BBC’s Earth Labs series examined the efficacy of nootropics, and whether drugs can actually make you smarter.
+In a recent video, the BBC’s Earth Labs series examined the efficacy of nootropics and putative smart pills, asking whether drugs can actually make you smarter.
 They handily address the most popular nootropics, including coffee and theanine, along with pharmaceuticals* like racetams, Modafinil and Ritalin as study drugs.
 Their analysis seems quite reasonable, emphasising a lack of research on the drugs and possible side effects, while also acknowledging the potential benefits they can provide.

 The BBC came to the conclusion that plenty of people felt benefits, but were ultimately very conscious of the risks associated with ‘smart drugs’.
 Side effects, tolerance and the possibility of buying adulterated drugs online were all raised, and painted an apprehensive picture of whether ‘smart drugs’ can really make you smarter.